Also called ethanol, grain alcohol, and pure alcohol, a chemical compound, a simple alcohol with the chemical formula C2H5OH.

 Beneficial effects of alcohol

-Drinking small amounts of alcohol is reported to have beneficial cardiovascular health benefits, particularly drinking red wine.
+Drinking small amounts of alcohol is reported to have beneficial cardiovascular health benefits, mainly drinking red wine.

-Red wine contains substances such as resveratrol and flavonoids that have antioxidant properties and can provide cardioprotective effects on the heart.
+Red wine contains substances such as resveratrol and flavonoids with antioxidant properties and can provide cardioprotective effects on the heart.
 However, it is suggested that only small amounts of wine or alcohol are beneficial.

-Antioxidants can help prevent heart disease by increasing levels of high-density lipoprotein (HDL) or “good” cholesterol and protecting against damage to the arteries.
+Antioxidants can help prevent heart disease by increasing high-density lipoprotein (HDL) or “good” cholesterol and protecting against damage to the arteries.

 The antioxidants in red wine are called polyphenols and can be protective of the linings of the heart vessels.